litsa-the-dancer/e621.net-tagger/README.md

 ### 1. Google Colab (Recommended)

 The easiest way to get started.
-No installation required and no need to g!
+No installation required.
+Simple and streamlined for newcomers.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/gist/litsa-the-dancer/bbb64508867cb136a1b64a570ac44a28/e621tagger.ipynb)